A Twitch moderation bot providing anti-hate raid and anti-follow bot protections, and other safety features and tools to streamers.

 Go to Sery_Bot's chat.
 Type

 !joininto sery_bot's chat.
-If you did the first two steps successfully, the bot will give you a success mesage.
+If you did the first two steps successfully, the bot will give you a success message.
 If not, it'll tell you what is missing.
+If all is well, the bot will start joining your channel when you are live.

 (If you want the bot to ban/block known bots on follow): Type